eduardosmoura/meta-photo-api/README.md

 - **GitHub Actions:**
   The repository includes a GitHub Actions workflow to deploy the API to Vercel on each commit to the `main` branch.

+- **Vercel Deployment:**
+  Due to a known Vercel **deployment issue** (`this serverless function has crashed`), the vercel.json file was modified to include a reference to the `dist` build.
+Additionally, the `.gitignore` file was updated to uncomment the /dist folder for the same reason.

 Feel free to contribute or open issues if you encounter any problems.
 Enjoy using MetaPhoto API!